 How to Build a Basic Dry Stone Wall

-Most of the freestanding double-skinned dry stone walls which define the British landscape are built using this basic method of dry stone walling comprising:
+Most of the freestanding double-skinned dry stone walls which define the British landscape and are typical of dry stone walls in Yorkshire are built using this basic method of dry stone walling comprising:

 - First Lift